jlguenego/node-expose-sspi/README.md

 Edge does not require any configuration.
 But the browser ask the credentials to the user each time it is started.

+### IE11

+IE11 does not require any configuration.
+Be careful it does not open JSON files in a simple way.

 ## Typescript

 This module is ready to be used with both typescript and javascript.
 No need extra typings.